 Apathy

 Those in the early stages of dementia may develop apathy or lack of interest.
-This can present as someone losing interest in the activities or hobbies they once enjoyed, or they may isolate themselves more often due to a lack of desire to go out and have fun.
+This change can present as someone losing interest in the activities or hobbies they once enjoyed, or they may isolate themselves more often due to a lack of desire to go out and have fun.

 Dementia can also cause someone to lose interest in spending time with their family and friends, and when they spend time with their loved ones, they may appear emotionally flat.